April 2026

 Why did the Oncology Segment Dominate the Market in 2025?

-The oncology segment is dominant in the biosimilar monoclonal antibodies market in 2025, and is expected to register the highest CAGR during the forecast period, as it has massive strength advantages in managing cancer.
+The oncology segment is dominant in the biosimilar monoclonal antibodies market by 48% share in 2025, and is expected to register the highest CAGR during the forecast period, as it has massive strength advantages in managing cancer.
 They introduce competition into the drug development process, which leads to investment savings for patients and accelerates the development of novel treatments.

 | Sites of Cancer | Estimated New Cases | Estimated Deaths |